dannsam/xenko-docs/manual/get-started/project-structure.md

 # Project structure

 Xenko saves your projects as [Visual Studio solution files](https://msdn.microsoft.com/en-us/library/bb165951.aspx?f=255&MSPPError=-2147217396).
-You can open the projects with Xenko Game Studio or Visual Studio.
+You can open the projects with Xenko Game Studio or any IDE such as Visual Studio.

 Xenko projects use many kinds of file, including source code, images, models, sounds, and others.
 The files fall into one of two categories: